fernando-mashimo/github-users-db/README.md

       - Then, use NVM to install Node.js.

 - **Docker** and **Docker Compose** are installed and ready:
+  - Docker and Docker Compose are required in order to create and run a container with an instance of a PostgreSQL database.
   - If you don’t have Docker or Docker Compose, please follow these links:
     - [Get Docker](https://docs.docker.com/get-docker/)
     - [Install Docker Compose](https://docs.docker.com/compose/install/)